whatrocks/blag/pages/my-new-old-apple-macintosh-se30-computer.md

 In fact, I did a lil' research, and found out that these compact Macs got problems.
 There's a thing inside called a PRAM battery that looks like a mini D-cell and it helps keep things like the correct date going, and it's basically doomed to explode.
 Sages tell us that it's an absolute must to remove this battery in the modern era, or you're gonna have a bad time.

-Next big ticking timb-bomb are the electrolytic capacitors, which are just gonna do pretty much the same thing as the battery: get all weird and puffy and oozy and start leaking everywhere on the circuit board.
+Next big ticking time-bomb are the electrolytic capacitors, which are just gonna do pretty much the same thing as the battery: get all weird and puffy and oozy and start leaking everywhere on the circuit board.
 One of the tell-tale signs of leaking electrolytic fluid in compact Macs is when the sound stops working.

 Guess what?
 This thing's got no sound.